Pythm/ad-Lightwand/README.md

 # Lightwand by Pythm
 **An [AppDaemon](https://github.com/AppDaemon/appdaemon) app for advanced lighting control via Home Assistant or MQTT**
-Set light data based on time of day, use Mode Change events or environmental conditions like lux levels, rain, and sensors like motion, presence and media players.
+Automate your lights based on time of day, use Mode Change events or environmental conditions like lux levels, rain, and sensors like motion, presence and media players.

 ![AI-Generated Illustration](/_d4d6a73c-b264-4fa6-b431-6d403c01c1f5.jpg)